2010 United States House of Representatives elections in Tennessee: District 7

-This district lies in Middle and southwestern Tennessee, connecting suburbs of Memphis and Nashville.
+Tennessee’s 7th congressional district stretched from portions of Shelby County in West Tennessee through parts of Middle Tennessee which included the majority of Williamson County and a part of southern suburban Nashville and northward to include Clarksville in Montgomery County, resulting in an unusually long and narrow configuration that combined distant suburban and rural areas into a single congressional district.
 It had been represented by Republican Marsha Blackburn since 2003.
 She faced a challenge from Austin Peay University professor and Democrat Dr. Greg Rabidoux.

 Marsha Blackburn (R) won re-election.